hvitoi/tech-docs/data/big-data/kafka/properties/properties.md

     - lz4: good
     - zstd
 - **Retry**
-  - `retries`: Number of times to retry sending the message in case it fails.
-It will resend only if the clients knows it failed (not always the case).
-Defaults to many retries (2147483647)
   - `delivery.timeout.ms`: upper bound time to retrying (default 2min)
   - `retry.backoff.ms`: time to wait before attempting to retry a failed request to a given topic.
 Avoids repeatedly sending requests in a tight loop under failure scenarios
 - **Batches**